NemesisTheory/ODST-Soundtracks/README.md

 # ODST Soundtracks
-This mod **plays ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere.
+This mod **plays ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere in the campaign.
 All credits go to Martin O'Donnell and Michael Salvatori for making the soundtracks.

 _(Note that i will also maybe make a mod that plays Halo 3 soundtracks such as "the Storm", who knows?)_